UMS-Ultra/BubbleBox/README.md

 ![image](Images/Thumb%20Clusters%20with%20Square%20Keycaps.jpg)
 ![image](Images/Thumb%20Clusters%20with%20Square%20Truncated%20Keycaps.jpg)

 I dunno why, but the B0XX, Frame 1, and LBX all do this for some reason.
-Some say this extra distance can be more comfortable for some people, so I included them.
+Some say this extra distance can be more comfortable for some people, so I included them as an option.
+Some people fine this helps them not accidentally press A at the same time as any of the Cstick buttons.

 # Bill of Materials

 ## Screws

 * 9x  M3x6mm Button Head Cap Screws
-* 9x  M3 Initeq Heatset Threaded Inserts (Other inserts can work too, but will need to have their hole sizes adjusted)
+* 9x  M3 Initeq Heatset Threaded Inserts (Other inserts can work too, but ymmv)
 * 2x  M3x4mm Button Head Cap Screws or Socket Head Cap Screws
 * 2x  M2x6mm Socket Head Cap Screws or Button Head Cap Screws
 * 2x  M2 In-Sail Heatset Threaded Inserts (Optional)

+For the Split-Case versions, you will need some additional hardware:
+* +2x  M3x16mm Button Head Cap Screws
+* +2x  M3x8mm Button Head Cap Screws (Can be substituted for x1 6mm and x1 12mm if needed)
+* +4 M3 Initeq Heaset Threaded Inserts

 ## Electronic Components